peteroupc/peteroupc.github.io/random.md

 3.  the application finds it impractical to store or distribute that "random" result without having to a use a PRNG with an application-specified seed, such as--
     -   by saving the result to a file, or
     -   by distributing the results or the random numbers to networked users as they are generated, and
 4. the PRNG algorithm and any procedure using that algorithm to generate that "random" result will remain _stable_ as long as the relevant feature is still in use by the application.
 (Not using seeding allows either to be changed or improved without affecting the application's functionality.
-A random number generation method is _stable_ if it guarantees that the method will return the same sequence of numbers given the same seed, and only if it preserves behavioral and binary compatibility in this respect across versions.
+A random number generation method is _stable_ if it uses a PRNG, outputs the same random sequence given the same seed, and has no implementation-dependent behavior.
 For example, `java.util.Random` is stable, while the C `rand` method is not.)

 <a id=Other_Situations></a>
 ### Other Situations